openfaas/faas/ADOPTERS.md

 * [Ratehub](https://www.ratehub.ca) - Ratehub is Canada's leading personal finance comparison site.
 We're breaking apart our monolithic PHP and Java codebases into Node, PHP and Java OpenFaaS functions; there's not much that we don't plan on moving to FaaS!

 * [Rapid Circle](https://www.rapidcircle.com) is using OpenFaaS within a Azure Kubernetes cluster to host a large amount of micro-services aiming at automating core activities of their Microsoft 365 Cloud Managed Services offering.
 Robustness, speed, scalable and simplicity have been major reasons to favor OpenFaaS over Azure Functions.

-* [rain.co.za](https://rain.co.za) - "We migrated our Python functions from AWS Lambda using automation, and now run them on OpenFaaS" - Renier Rhode

 * [Sprucee](https://spruce.casa) - We use [faasd](https://github.com/openfaas/faasd) as part of our base Encryption as a Service platform which were manually managed docker containers.
 As NATS based platform we were able to scale to every size we want, but deployment takes many labor time as we need to deal with OS level and customer limitations.
 Now we can use "faas install/up" to accomplish 80% of deployment effort.